John Patrick Foley: Cardinal

 Pope Benedict XVI named him as Pro-Grand Master of the Order of the Holy Sepulchre on June 27, 2007.

 Foley was elevated to the College of Cardinals in the consistory at St. Peter's Basilica on November 24, 2007.
 He was named the Cardinal-Deacon of San Sebastiano al Palatino.
 He is the seventh priest of the Archdiocese of Philadelphia to be elevated to the cardinalate.
 He became full Grand Master on December 22, 2007.

 On June 12, 2008, in addition to his other duties he was appointed by Benedict as a member of the Congregation for Divine Worship and the Discipline of the Sacraments and the Congregation for the Evangelization of Peoples until he was weakened by illness.

+He provided the commentary for the American television viewers of the Christmas Midnight Mass from St Peter's Basilica, Rome.
+However, in 2009, he retired from that role after 25 years.
+The commentary was taken over by Msgr Thomas Powers of the Diocese of Bridgeport, Connecticut, an official in the Vatican's Congregation for Bishops.